Blogs

 CentreService or setting

-DaycareEarly childhood service/setting
+DaycareEarly childhood service or setting

 These small changes mean a lot to the integrity and important role of early childhood education and the work of educators in the lives of Australia’s youngest children.
 The profession thanks you in advance for your consideration of these ideas.
 The way we describe or name young children, the profession and the work of those within is important!